St. Rose, Chelsea, Massachusetts

 In 1889, the Sisters of Providence were asked by the pastor to staff St. Rose School (grade and high) in Chelsea, Massachusetts.
 The Sisters of Notre Dame de Namur had been teaching there, but the pastor wanted to include boys, and these sisters taught only girls.
 The high school closed in 1987 because of a great decrease in enrollment.
 The grade school is still open, with lay teachers.
 Learn more at www.strosechelsea.com.

-Connie Gualano is the alumnae/I relations manager for the Sisters of Providence.
-You may reach her at 812-535-2811 or email email@example.com.
+Sister Jeanne Hagelskamp, SP, General Councilor, is heading the alumnae/i relations area of our department at this time.
+You may reach her at 812-535-2855 or email firstname.lastname@example.org.

 Join the family of Providence